Moelf/S19-129L/Zach/hw7/AAA-README.txt

 -----------
 Run ex3.py
 Similar to problem 1, but fits the two tracks simultaneously and calculates the pull as well.
 Plots Xf-X0 and then the pull (Xf-X0)/Xf also.
+You may need to zoom in on the plot of the pull to see more useful data if desired.